garyV0620/laravel_myday/README.md

     8.6.
 Open [http://127.0.0.1:8001] in your web browser.

-9. Enjoy using the APP
+9. Enjoy using the APP (you can register by clicking Register Account)